In This Series:

 Many well-meaning (but absolutely misguided) women advised her to buy a sexy night gown and to be ready for sex when I came home from work.
 My rejection of her at the door was only fueling her anxiety of never being enough.

 In the sick depths of my addiction, I was more than happy for her to take the blame so that the focus was not on me.
-I had no idea how my behaviors were destroying her perceptions of self-worth.
+I had no idea how my behaviors were destroying her self-worth.

 Fear of intimacy